PhotonVision/photonvision-docs/source/docs/getting-started/installation/install/raspberry-pi.rst

 For more detailed instructions on using Etcher, please see the `Etcher website <https://www.balena.io/etcher/>`_.

+.. warning:: Using an older version of Balena Etcher may cause bootlooping (the system will repeatedly boot and restart) when imaging your Raspberry Pi.
+Updating to the latest Balena Etcher will fix this issue.

 Final Steps
 -----------
 Insert the flashed microSD card into your Raspberry Pi and boot it up.
 The first boot may take a few minutes as the Pi expands the filesystem.
 Be sure not to unplug during this process.